SmartTokenLabs/TokenScript/doc/design_paper.md

 Tokenisation requires bundling a token with its transaction rules and behaviour patterns, taking them off the system where they initially grew in, free them to be traded or used in different context.

-Taking property as an example, its existance as a record in the title deeds office is not useful to an open market, since it's only valid in that database.
+Taking property as an example, its existence as a record in the title deeds office is not useful to an open market, since it's only valid in that database.
 Tokenising property would require a crypto-record on a blockchain not owned by the title deeds office[^in-house-blockchain].

 This paper focuses on the missing layer in the technical stak for tokenisation to happen.